Stress Relief: Techniques And Tips To Get Calm Faster

 Stress can be natural—but too much of it can become overwhelming.
 Left unchecked, it may lead to other challenges with both your physical and mental health.
 When you’re in the midst of a stressful situation, it can be difficult to find relief from your feelings.
 However, with the right techniques, you can learn how to calm down faster over time.

-Below, we’re exploring different methods of stress relief that may be a beneficial addition to your daily routine.
+In this article, we’re exploring different methods of stress relief that may be a beneficial addition to your daily routine.
+We’ve also highlighted resources for those who’d like to speak with a mental health professional about how to relieve stress based on their personal circumstances.

 Getty/AnnaStills